Home » Recipe Index » Asian Dessert Recipes – Easy Traditional & Modern Sweets » Kuih Talam Labu (Indonesian Pumpkin Coconut Cake)

 Why You Will Love This Recipe

-• Pretty and packed with flavor – This dessert doesn’t just look stunning with its golden pumpkin layer—it also delivers a soft, bouncy texture and rich coconut taste in every bite.
+• Pretty and packed with flavor – This dessert doesn’t just look stunning with its golden pumpkin layer—it also delivers a soft, bouncy texture and rich coconut flavor in every bite.

-• Sweet meets savory – The subtle sweetness from the pumpkin and sugar blends beautifully with the creamy, slightly savory coconut milk.
-It’s that balance that keeps you reaching for seconds.
+• Sweet meets savory – The mild sweetness of pumpkin pairs beautifully with the creamy, lightly salted coconut layer for a perfectly balanced bite.

 Kuih talam labu ingredients with labels.